varadan13/import_this/_posts/2021-03-25-March-metaphors.md

 title: Archive of Metaphors and thoughts, March 2021
 categories: [Metaphor Archive]
 ---
-# Archive of Metaphors and thoughts, March 2021

 I love metaphors and surreal thoughts because I believe they are like mathematics highly capable of telling so many things in a sentence or two.
 I will maintain this archive as long as I find time to read some of my favourite authors and poets.

 ## From Poems